rileyatodd/personalSite/articles/advertising-and-morals.md

 - It adds an unacceptable amount of bloat to web pages, which is an environmental concern
   - *Here we can hook a lot of people with the broadly known moral dilemma of environmental concerns*
   - *This is also a chance to add some hard numbers*
+  - *Link to perf-as-environmentalism.md*
 - It is opaque to users.
 People are creeped out by it because they fundamentally don't understand how it works or the extent to which they are being surveilled.
   - *Here we can be anecdotal and relate to a lot of experiences that have become commonplace
     - e.g. talking aloud about something and then being shown ads for it*
+  - *I can also add anecdotes of trying to explain how digital advertising works to people*
-- It is an industry built on bending the truth
+- It is an industry built on bending the truth and manipulating people
   - *Maybe talk here about historical restrictions on advertising and how they are being subverted*
 - It has large potential for abuse as a propaganda machine
   - *Here we can make note of history and how propaganda is inherently perceived as negative in the US*

-- *At some point in this opening we need to address common retorts*
+*At some point in this opening we need to address common retorts*
   - What do you have to hide?
     - Point to the propaganda machine, relate to fears of scarlet lettering of coronavirus victims
   - No one can do things as well as ${fav-tech-giant}